Bok Choy Stir Fry

 As a family who enjoys stir-fries every week, I always have to change things up to keep things interesting.

 • A go-to dinner or lunch.
-I personally love stir-fry leftovers because they heat up perfectly for a quick lunch the next day.
-And like a stew or curry, the flavors taste even better!
+I love stir-fry leftovers because they heat up perfectly for a quick lunch the next day, and the flavors taste even better!

 • Sesame oil.
 For sauteeing the vegetables and infusing the stir fry with a nutty flavor.
-Feel free to use vegetable oil or olive oil if you don’t have this on hand.
+For a less pronounced sesame flavor, use a neutral oil like peanut oil or canola oil.

 • Ginger.
-Fresh ginger has a delightful punchy flavor but you can use ground ginger if that’s all you have at home.
+Fresh ginger has a delightful punchy flavor, but you can substitute it for 1 teaspoon of ground ginger.

 • Broccolini.
-I prefer using broccolini over broccoli because the long stalks add some much needed crisp (bok choy is NOT crisp ha!) and holds onto the sauce much better than broccoli.
-If you can’t find this in store, use broccoli.
+I prefer broccolini over broccoli because the long stalks add a crispy texture and holds onto the sauce better.
+Of course, broccoli also works.

 • Chinese five spice.
 This warm, licorice-flavored spice blend is made from a mix of star anise, fennel seeds, cloves, cinnamon, and Sichuan peppercorns.

 • Chinese rice wine.
 AKA shaoxing wine.
 It’s a staple ingredient in Chinese cuisine and adds an almost irreplaceable flavor to the stir fry.
-Therefore, I don’t recommend replacing it with anything else.
+If you can’t find it, use dry sherry or rice vinegar instead.

 How to make bok choy stir fry